Telephoto lens: Construction

-The telephoto lens design has also been used for wide angles, at least once in the case of the Olympus XA where it permitted a 35 mm focal length to fit in an extra compact camera body.
+The telephoto lens design has also been used for wide angles; in the case of the Olympus XA, the telephoto arrangement permitted a 35 mm focal length to fit in an extra compact camera body.

 Retrofocus lenses

 Inverting the telephoto configuration, employing one or more negative lens groups in front of a positive lens group, creates a wide-angle lens with an increased back focal distance.
 These are called retrofocus lenses or inverted telephotos, which have greater clearance from the rear element to the film plane than their focal length would permit with a conventional wide-angle lens optical design.
 This allows for greater clearance for other optical or mechanical parts such as the mirror parts in a single-lens reflex camera.

 Zoom lenses that are telephotos at one extreme of the zoom range and retrofocus at the other are now common.